Daniel Poling

-Daniel Joseph Poling (born October 3, 1954 in Parkersburg, West Virginia) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 10 since his January 2007 appointment by West Virginia Governor Joe Manchin to fill the vacancy caused by the resignation of Representative J. D. Beane.
+Daniel Joseph Poling (born October 3, 1954) is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 10 from January 2007 to 2014.
+He was appointed by West Virginia Governor Joe Manchin to fill the vacancy caused by the resignation of Representative J. D. Beane.

 Education

 Poling graduated from Parkersburg South High School.